chrisglein/chrisglein.github.io/rum-runner/rules.md

 ### ☠️ Play crew
 Play any number of crew 🪝 cards from your hand into available slots on ships ⚓ in play.
 For each crew card you play must pay its 🟡 cost (shown in the top left of the card) from your supply to the bank.
 - Each ship has a fixed number of crew slots.
-You may not add a pirate to a ship if all of its slots are filled.
+You may not add a crew to a ship if all of its slots are filled.

 You may also rearrange your crew 🪝 in play between crew slots on ships ⚓ in play.
 You may also recall any crew cards in play to your hand as part of this action.
 - You may move crew even if their source or destination ship has 🟡 on it.